AdobeDocs/campaign-classic.en/help/platform/using/crm-data-sync.md

 * JOIN comparisons are not supported.
 * The expression in the left-hand column must be a field.
 It cannot be a combination of several expressions, a number, etc.

-For instance, the following filtering conditions will NOT be valid for a CRM import, because the OR operator is placed at the same level as the AND operators:
+For example, the following filtering conditions will NOT be valid for a CRM import, because the OR operator is placed at the same level as the AND operators:

 * The OR operator is placed at the same level as the AND operators
-* Comparisons are carried out on text strings.
+* Comparisons are carried out on text strings

 ![](assets/crm_import_wrong_filter.png)